Hakainde Hichilema

-Hakainde Hichilema (born 4 June 1962), often known by his initials HH and the nickname "Bally," is a Zambian businessman, farmer, and politician who is the seventh and current president of Zambia since 24 August 2021.
-After having contested five previous elections in 2006, 2008, 2011, 2015 and 2016, he won the 2021 presidential election with 59.02% of the vote.
-He has led the United Party for National Development since 2006 following the death of the party founder Anderson Mazoka.
+Hakainde Hichilema (born 4 June 1962), often known by his initials HH and the nickname "Bally", is a Zambian businessman, farmer, and politician who is the seventh and current president of Zambia since 24 August 2021.
+Since the death of Guy Scott in 2026, he is the only living person who has been president of Zambia.

-Prior to his election, Hichilema was a major opponent of Edgar Lungu, the president of Zambia from 2015 to 2021.
+Hichilema has led the United Party for National Development since 2006, following the death of party founder Anderson Mazoka.
+Prior to his election, he was a major opponent of Edgar Lungu, who was president from 2015 to 2021.
 On 11 April 2017, Hichilema was arrested and charged with treason, a move that was seen as an illegitimate act by Lungu to silence a political rival.
 The arrest and charge were widely condemned, with protests held in Zambia and abroad, demanding Hichilema's release and condemning the increasing authoritarianism of Lungu's regime.
 Hichilema was released from prison on 16 August 2017, and the charge of treason was dropped.
+After having contested five previous presidential elections, he won the 2021 presidential election and was re-elected to a second consecutive term in 2026.

 Early life and career

-Hichilema was born in a village in Monze District in present-day Zambia.
+Hichilema was born on 4 June, 1962 in a village in Monze District in present-day Zambia.
 He received a scholarship to study at the University of Zambia and graduated in 1986 with a bachelor's degree in Economics and Business Administration.
 He thereafter pursued an MBA in Finance and Business Strategy at the University of Birmingham in the United Kingdom.

-He served as the chief executive officer of both Coopers and Lybrand Zambia (1994–1998) and Grant Thornton Zambia (1998–2006).
+He served as the chief executive officer of Coopers and Lybrand Zambia from 1994 to 1998, and of Grant Thornton Zambia from 1998 to 2006.